timescale/timescaledb/docs/API.md

 ### `last()` and `first()`

 The `last()` and `first()` aggregates allow you to get the value of one column as ordered by another.
-For example, `last(temp, time)` will return the latest temperate value based on time within an aggregate group.
+For example, `last(temperature, time)` will return the latest temperature value based on time within an aggregate group.

 **Required arguments**